Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

 * **CallInline** -- contains a literal body that is woven into the code via either the evaluator or `src/compiler/inline.rs`
 * **CallDefun** -- contains recorded code indicating how to look up the function, as well as the shape of its right env
 * **CallPrim** -- contains a specification that a primitive is called; outputs a primitive form directly after doing codegen on the arguments
-* **RunCompiler** -- This is exactly the "com" operator in classic chialisp.
+* **RunCompiler** -- This is exactly the "com" operator in classic Chialisp.
 When it is encountered, the expression evaluator creates a mod, prepares CompilerOpts to override the environment, provides this PrimaryCodegen for code generation, and changes other defaults to be used to compile the mod.
 The result is code that "takes place" in the current context by sharing the environment shape and using the current PrimaryCodegen as a starting point.
 * **EnvPath** -- As a compromise to allowing certain expressions to become environment lookups when that might not be expected, I provide a dedicated env-lookup form, (@ n), where _n_ is a constant integer only.
 This desugars to a single environment lookup in the generated code.

 #### Macro expansions

-Macro expansions require transformation of the user's code into clvm values and back.
-This is because the macro program is run as a clvm program (when this was written, `src/compiler/clvm` wasn't fully mature and I hadn't written the evaluator yet).
+Macro expansions require transformation of the user's code into CLVM values and back.
+This is because the macro program is run as a CLVM program (when this was written, `src/compiler/clvm` wasn't fully mature and I hadn't written the evaluator yet).

 A table of user supplied trees by treehash is made (`src/compiler/debug.rs`, `build_swap_table_mut`), and the macro output is "rehydrated" by greedily replacing each matching subtree with the one taken from the pre-expansion macro callsite (`src/compiler/debug.rs`, `relabel`).
 In this way, the code mostly preserved distinctions between atoms and strings, etc in the source text through macro invocation assuming things weren't too intrusive.